Edited by: Keri Stooksbury

-Turkish Airlines’ 10,000 square-foot lounge is big enough for 420 travelers — though this place gets severely crowded, you’ll also find an assortment of solid amenities.
+Turkish Airlines’ 10,000-square-foot lounge is big enough for 420 travelers.
+Though this place still gets severely crowded, you’ll find solid amenities.

 There are finger sandwiches, bread, salad, hot fare such as kofta and rice, and plenty of cold choices such as yogurt and fruit.
-To imbibe, you’ll find Turkish coffee and tea, hard liquor, an espresso machine, tea from Twinings, a handful of wines, soft drinks, and bottled water.
+To imbibe, you’ll find Turkish coffee and tea, hard liquor, an espresso machine, Twinings tea, a handful of wines, soft drinks, and bottled water.

-The lounge is also equipped with a kids’ room, a business center with desktop computers and printing facilities, a literature rack, a TV room, plenty of leather armchair seating, a TV room, and loads of available seating.
+The lounge is also equipped with a kids room, a business center with desktop computers and printers, a magazine rack, a TV room, plenty of leather armchairs and other seating, and a TV room.

-Hot Tip: Check out our detailed full list of airport lounges at Miami International Airport (MIA) to learn more about all 10+ lounges available.
+Check out our detailed full list of airport lounges at Miami International Airport (MIA) to learn more about all the lounges available.

-9. Ahlan Lounge at B at DXB (Dubai International)
+8. Ahlan Lounge at B at Dubai International Airport (DXB)

 Opening Hours: 24/7

-The Ahlan Lounge at B at DXB is located in Concourse B of Terminal 3, where you can enjoy 24/7 access and a host of upscale facilities as a Priority Pass member.
+The Ahlan Lounge at B at DXB is in Concourse B of Terminal 3, where you can enjoy 24/7 access and a host of upscale facilities as a Priority Pass member.
 What’s special about this lounge is that à la carte dining is available with favorites from around the world.

 Relax in a massage chair or savor a variety of foods from the international buffet.
-There’s also an espresso machine you can use with an iPad, plus self-serve alcohol and soft drinks.
+There’s also an espresso machine you can order from with an iPad, plus self-serve alcohol and soft drinks.

-You’ll also find a business station, kids’ room, and prayer room, but sadly no shower stalls or suites.
+You can make use of the business station, kids room, and prayer room, but there are no shower stalls or suites.

-This lounge is also connected to the Dubai International Hotel, should you need to book separate accommodations while transiting DXB.
+This lounge is connected to the Dubai International Hotel, should you need to book accommodations while transiting DXB.

-10. Tallinn Airport Business Lounge at TLL (Tallinn Airport)
+9. Tallinn Airport Business Lounge at Tallinn Airport (TLL) in Finland

 Location: Schengen Area, second floor after the shopping area and Central Security Control